CodeLarkin/moonbase/README.md

 ### Sleeping in spaceports
 A Captain is vulnerable in space!
 Sleeping in a spaceport will protect you from pirates.
 Over time you will accumulate debt.
 If your debt exceeds your credit balance, you will be ejected into space and will be vulnerable again!
 > Note: Captain's `isInSpaceport` and `creditBalance` are storage entries in the Game contract, but the `getIsInSpaceport()` and `getCreditBalance()` view functions are dynamic.
 You accumulate debt over time.
 If your `debt > credits`, you are ejected to space.
 At that time, an enemy will see you as vulnerable because your `getIsInSpaceport()` returns false.
 > Note: if you can enter a spaceport and have protection for a year but never pay your debt, you could transfer your credits away and you just had protection for free.
+Maybe you need to pay up-front if you are planning to stay at a spaceport for > 1 week.

 ### Captain needs warp fuel
 A Captain starts the game with some amount of warp fuel (1000) upon joining.